Krable55/nixos-base/README.md

 ### [Deploy secrets](https://colmena.cli.rs/unstable/features/keys.html)

 # Networking
-1. Create an empty WireGuard  config file here:
+1. Create an empty WireGuard  config file here: `/etc/wireguard/wg0.conf`

-2. You can get a valid server config for nord VPN using [this website](https://nord-configs.onrender.com/),
+ > You can get a valid server config for nord VPN using [this website](https://nord-configs.onrender.com/),

 3. Follow the steps mentioned in `wireguard_helper.sh` to run the script and retrieve your NordLynx Private Key.
 Include this in the
+`wg0.conf` file.

 ```
 sudo ip route add 193.29.61.8 via 192.168.50.1 dev ens18